 - Wheatfields Hospice, Yorkshire

-If someone you love is dying or has died, our online community is a place to share experiences, get things off your chest, ask questions and chat to people who understand.
-We also offer online video bereavement support with qualified counsellors.
+If someone you love is dying or has died, our Online Community is a place to share experiences, get things off your chest, ask questions and chat to people who understand.

 Someone close to me has died